Orr v. Orr

 Orr v.
-Orr, 440 U.S. 268 (1979), was a United States Supreme Court case that held that Alabama statutes that imposed alimony obligations on husbands but not on wives violated the equal protection clause of the Fourteenth Amendment.
+Orr, 440 U.S. 268 (1979), was a United States Supreme Court case on appeal from the Court of Civil Appeals of Alabama.
+The judgment in the case held that Alabama statutes that imposed alimony obligations on husbands but not on wives violated the equal protection clause of the Fourteenth Amendment.

 Background

 The state of Alabama had statutes that imposed alimony obligations on husbands but not on wives.

 The relevant statutes read, in part:

 If the wife has no separate estate or if it be insufficient for her maintenance, the judge, upon granting a divorce, at his discretion, may order to the wife an allowance out of the estate of the husband, taking into consideration the value thereof and the condition of his family."